 Chapter 1.
 Startups are Different

 A startup is not only a young or small enterprise.
 Startups are aspirational and need investment.
 Startups relentlessly mitigate risk with proactive business model development.
 Roadmap of the entire book.

 Business model building is the central theme along your startup’s journey.
 All the components of a business model explained.
 And how you pilot your startup journey via iterative business model development.

 You see a big patient or researcher problem needing a much better solution?
 You have a bioscience innovation looking for a big problem to solve?
 Start here.

 Chapter 3.
-Right Problem, Right Solution
+Right Problem, Solution and Market

 Chapter 5.
-Biomedical Innovation Megatrends
+Bioscience and Healthcare Megatrends

 Part III.
 Getting Inspiration—a Business Models Field Guide

 Can your idea spawn a real business?
 Should you adopt or tweak a proven business model?
 Or assemble a bespoke business model?
 Inspiration from what others have done.